Social and Behavioral Sciences PhD

 The Department of Social and Behavioral Sciences administers the PhD in Social and Behavioral Sciences (PhD-SBS).
 This program provides advanced training in theory, methods and research related to social and behavioral influences on population health that prepares students for advanced research and scholarship.
 The program provides experiences that support interdisciplinary learning; promote critical and theory-based problem-solving skills to address public health threats; and foster the development of professional values and ethics.
 Heavy emphasis is placed on scientific foundations, research methods and statistics as well as hands-on research experience.

 Coursework and experiential learning emphasize the dynamic interaction of individual difference characteristics, social circumstances and situational factors influencing health-promoting and health-damaging behavior and behavior change.
-Required research courses, structured research experiences each academic term, colloquium presentations, and coursework in teaching and grant writing expand students’ knowledge and application of research methods and analytic techniques while facilitating professional development and scholarship.
-Students choose advanced training opportunities in concentration electives with close consultation from a faculty mentor to ensure proper breadth and depth of training in students’ emerging areas of expertise.
-A publishable first-authored paper is required prior to sitting for the preliminary examinations to further facilitate students’ focus on scholarship.
+Required research courses, structured research experiences each academic term, departmental professional development seminar presentations, and coursework in teaching and grant writing expand students’ knowledge and application of research methods and analytic techniques while facilitating professional development and scholarship.
+Students choose advanced training opportunities in concentration electives in close consultation with a faculty mentor to ensure proper breadth and depth of training in their emerging areas of expertise.
+Typically, courses in the PhD program are delivered on campus in the evening, but some courses may be offered in an online or hybrid format.

-Throughout enrollment in the program, students are expected to actively participate in scholarly activities and develop their own line of independent research that will contribute to their area of interest within the social and behavioral sciences.
-Many opportunities lie in the Department of Social and Behavioral Sciences for research mentorship with internationally renowned faculty affiliated with dynamic research laboratories and centers, including the Center for Obesity Research and Education, the Health Behavior and Research Clinic, the Health Disparities Research Laboratory, the Risk Communication Laboratory, and the Social and Behavioral Health Interventions Laboratory, as well as the Dean’s Research Group.
+Many opportunities lie in the Department of Social and Behavioral Sciences for research mentorship with internationally renowned faculty affiliated with dynamic research laboratories and centers, including the Center for Obesity Research and Education, Collaborative on Community Inclusion, Health Behavior and Research Clinic, Health Disparities Research Laboratory, Health Psychology Research Group, Mental Health Services Research Lab, Risk Communication Laboratory, Shared Decision Making Lab, Siminoff Research Group, and Social and Behavioral Health Interventions Laboratory.
 Collectively, centers and labs in the Department of Social and Behavioral Sciences develop, test and evaluate interventions aimed at resolving significant public health problems in high-risk and vulnerable populations.
-Examples of research content areas in which department faculty are actively involved include cancer control (e.g., smoking cessation); cancer prevention and decision-making (e.g., early detection and screening); cancer survivorship (e.g., online and live support groups); ethnic and racial disparities in cancer; health systems research; obesity; and violence.
+Examples of research content areas in which department faculty are actively involved include cancer control (e.g., smoking cessation); cancer prevention and decision-making (e.g., early detection and screening); cancer survivorship (e.g., online and live support groups); ethnic and racial disparities in cancer and obesity; health communication; healthcare decision-making (e.g., genetic testing, organ transplant, vaccinations); health systems research; obesity prevention and treatment; and violence.
 Research mentors in these labs offer opportunities for research placements and developing papers for publication and presentation at conferences; provide professional socialization; help define dissertation projects using existing funded studies; and may provide some funding in the form of Research Assistantships.
-Students in the PhD-SBS program also are expected to participate in ongoing professional development opportunities, such as the monthly SBS graduate student seminar series, as well as journal clubs, colloquia and brown-bag research presentations.

 Time Limit for Degree Completion: 7 years